-Forest and Society is committed to upholding the highest standards of publication ethics and takes all possible measures against any publication malpractices.
-All authors submitting their works to the journal for publication as original articles attest that the submitted works represent their authors’ contributions and have not been copied or plagiarized in whole or in part from other works.
+Forest and Society is committed to the highest standards of publication ethics and does everything it can to stop any publication mistakes.
+All authors who want their work to be published in the journal as an original article must sign a statement saying that the work is their own and has not been copied or plagiarized in whole or in part from another work.

 Duties of Editors

 The editor's role is to choose which of the articles sent to the journal should be published.
 These kinds of decisions must always be based on how well the work in question has been proven and how important it is to researchers and readers.
 The editors may follow the rules set by the journal's editorial board and be limited by the laws in place at the time about libel, copyright violations, and plagiarism.
 When making this choice, the editors may talk to other editors or reviewers.

 Play fair.
 The editor always looks at the intellectual content of manuscripts, regardless of the authors' race, gender, sexual orientation, religious beliefs, ethnic background, citizenship, or political views.

 Confidentiality.
 The editor and any editorial staff must not share any information about a submitted manuscript with anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as needed.

 Disclosure and having different goals.
 Editors can't use unpublished information from a submitted manuscript in their own research without the author's written permission.